-\\ The proposed distribution is to be paid out from reserves from capital contributions and from retained earnings
+The proposed distribution is to be paid out from available earnings.

 Recent Milestones and Achievements

 INFICON was formed in June 2000 from the instrumentation businesses of three well-known international vacuum technology companies which were merged in 1996 under the Swiss Company OC Oerlikon.